 - Sun Yat-Sen Memorial Hall – landmark honoring the man who led the movement abolishing imperial rule and paved the way for a new republic

-- Temple of the Six Banyan Trees – The temple dates back over 1,400 years and is a Buddhist site filled with rich history.
+- Temple of the Six Banyan Trees – The temple dates back over 1,400 years and is a Buddhist site with a rich history.

 - Beijing Road Pedestrian Street—This road is a shopper’s paradise, and if you’re looking to buy some last-minute souvenirs, this is the place to be.

-- Canton Tower—The panoramic view from up there is jaw-dropping and gives you a full appreciation of this metropolis’s sheer size.
+- Canton Tower—The panoramic view from this tower is jaw-dropping and fully appreciates the metropolis’s sheer size.

 Day 2